 CORONAVIRUS FEDERAL UPDATES

-Congress has passed five major packages of legislation in response to the coronavirus pandemic.
-All five packages passed with bipartisan support:
+Congress has passed six major packages of legislation in response to the coronavirus pandemic:

 H.R.
 6074, the Coronavirus Preparedness and Response Supplemental Appropriations Act, provided $8.3 billion in entirely new funding to combat the coronavirus epidemic and included critical transparency and accountability provisions to ensure that all funds would be used as intended to keep Americans safe.

 H.R.
 6201, the Families First Coronavirus Response Act, ensured access to COVID-19 testing, provided two weeks of paid sick leave for workers and twelve weeks of paid family leave for those impacted by the virus, authorized tax credits for impacted employers, and expanded access to unemployment insurance for those who are laid off.
 It also expanded access to food assistance programs and increased federal Medicaid funding.

 H.R.
 748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a bipartisan $2 trillion spending package, included provisions to support families and workers, small businesses, state and local organizations and health care workers and hospitals.
 The bill also provided direct cash payments to Americans and increased unemployment compensation for those who lost their jobs because of COVID-19.